 CeSHHAR's Sisters with a Voice peer education model uses small group discussions and games to capacitate female sex workers in a fun way.
 The model has been updated to include information about oral PrEP.
-You can view the model and download manuals here.
+You can view the model and download manuals at http://ceshhar.org/resources/.